Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 Other Important Three-Day Weekend Holidays

-If the following commemorated holidays fall on a Friday, Saturday, Sunday, or Monday. the Thai are fortunate to have three-day weekend holidays.
+If the following commemorated holidays fall on a Friday, Saturday, Sunday, or Monday, the Thai are fortunate to have three-day weekend holidays.

-This is an important Buddhist holiday.
+- Makha Bucha Day, February 22: This is an important Buddhist holiday.

-This is another significant Buddhist holiday.
+- Visakha Bucha Day, March 20: This is another significant Buddhist holiday.

-The Queen's birthday is also celebrated as Mother's Day in Thailand.
+- The Queen's Birthday, August 12: The Queen's birthday is also celebrated as Mother's Day in Thailand.

-King Chulalongkorn is very respected in Thailand because he freed the slaves and avoided colonial domination.
+- King Chulalongkorn Commemoration Day, October 23: King Chulalongkorn is very respected in Thailand because he freed the slaves and avoided colonial domination.
 He was the fifth king of the Chakri Dynasty.

-King Bhumibol Adulyadej's birthday is also celebrated as Father's Day.
+- The King's Birthday, December 5: King Bhumibol Adulyadej's birthday is also celebrated as Father's Day.

 When I worked for the U.S. Embassy in Thailand, I always enjoyed being able to celebrate Thai holidays along with observed U.S. holidays.
-Now that I am retired, every day is a holiday and I don't look forward to long Thai weekend holidays like I did when I was teaching English in Bangkok.
+Now that I am retired, every day is a holiday, and I don't look forward to long Thai weekend holidays like I did when I was teaching English in Bangkok.

 © 2016 Paul Richard Kuehn